Does the word “pivot table” make you want to scream?

 This is where you can use a pivot table to make your life easier.

-Despite their reputation, pivot tables are not as completed and intimidating as you might think.
-You can use them to:
+Despite their reputation, pivot tables are not as complicated as you might think.
+At their core, pivot tables help:

 These are all crucial elements in your marketing efforts.